-- Simple multiplier takes time $O(N^2)$.

-- Use carry-lookahead adders (compute carries with a scan)

-- time is O(N log N)

-- but the hardware is more complicated.

-- Use carry-save adders and one carry-lookahead at the end

-- each adder in the multiplier forwards its carriers to the next adder.

-- the final adder resolves the carries.

-- time is O(N)

-- and the hardware is way simpler than a carry-lookahead design

-- Add pipeline registers between rows

-- throughput is one multiply per cycle.

-- but the latency is O(N).

-- Graphics and many numerical computations are very tolerant of latency.
+- Simple multiplier has latency and period of 2N. - Pipelining: add registers between rows. - ► The period is N, but the latency is N^2 . - ► The bottleneck is the time for carries in each row. - Use carry-lookahead adders (compute carries with a scan) - period is log N, the latency is N log N. - but the hardware is more complicated. - Use carry-save adders and one carry-lookahead at the end - each adder in the multiplier forwards its carriers to the next adder. - the final adder resolves the carries. - period is 1, latency is N. - and the hardware is way simpler than a carry-lookahead design - Graphics and many scientific and machine learning computations are very tolerant of latency.